-M1 Finance review: Choosing the right investment provider makes a big difference.
-Compounding fees and value added services add up to tens of thousands over a lifetime.
+Choosing the right investment platform makes a big difference.
+Compounding fees and value-added services add up to tens of thousands of dollars over a lifetime.

-So, when you hear about a company like M1 Finance, who offers free trades, I imagine you’re wondering the same thing as I did.
+So when you hear about a company like M1 Finance, which offers free trades, I imagine you’re wondering the same thing as I did.

 What’s the catch?

 And how does M1 Finance compare to other popular providers like Betterment and Robinhood?

 These are good questions to ask.

 And in this M1 Finance review, I’ll look at M1 Finance through the eyes of a financial planner — breaking down what’s to like (and what’s not), who the service is a great fit for, and who should stay away.

 With M1 Finance, you get the best of both worlds: it’s a robo advisor that helps you choose the best investment strategies to match your financial goals, as well as an online brokerage where you can invest in individual stocks or ETFs with no trading fees.

 For those of you who aren’t completely sure what a robo advisor is, it’s a digital platform that uses algorithm-driven services for your financial planning.
 Other popular robo advisors include Betterment, Blooom and Personal Capital.